 Who We Are.
 Founded in 1932, Ethan Allen is a leading interior design company, manufacturer and retailer in the home furnishings marketplace.
 We are a global luxury home fashion brand that is vertically integrated from product design through home delivery, which offers our customers stylish product offerings, artisanal quality and personalized service.
 We are known for the quality and craftsmanship of our products as well as for the exceptional personal service from design to delivery.
-We provide complimentary interior design service to our clients and sell a full range of home furnishings through a retail network of design centers located throughout the U.S. and abroad as well as online at ethanallen.com.
+We provide complimentary interior design service to our clients and sell a full range of home furnishings through a retail network of design centers located throughout the United States and abroad as well as online at ethanallen.com.

-Ethan Allen design centers represent a mix of locations operated by the Company and independent licensees.
-As of March 31, 2024, the Company operated 141 retail design centers; 137 located in the U.S. and four in Canada.
-Our independently operated design centers are located in the U.S., Asia, the Middle East and Europe.
-We own and operate ten manufacturing facilities, including four manufacturing plants, one sawmill, one rough mill and a kiln dry lumberyard in the U.S., two upholstery manufacturing plants in Mexico and one case goods manufacturing plant in Honduras.
+Ethan Allen design centers represent a mix of locations operated by independent licensees and Company-operated locations.
+As of December 31, 2023, the Company operates 141 retail design centers; 137 located in the United States and four in Canada.
+Our independently operated design centers are located in the United States, Asia, the Middle East and Europe.
+We also own and operate ten manufacturing facilities, including four manufacturing plants, one sawmill, one rough mill and a kiln dry lumberyard in the United States, two upholstery manufacturing plants in Mexico and one case goods manufacturing plant in Honduras.
 Approximately 75% of our products are manufactured or assembled in the North American plants.
 We also contract with various suppliers located in Europe, Asia and other various countries to produce products that support our business.